PrairieLearn/PrairieLearn/docs/faq.md

 - To reset the variants for an individual student (or a small subset of students), go to the assessment page, select the "Students" tab, click on the assessment for the individual student (or group, for group assessments), then on the Questions list click "Action" on the relevant question, then "Reset question variants".
 This will invalidate the variants only for the specific student or group.

 Neither of these options will affect the score a student may already have obtained in any previous variants.
+However, any work a student may have started on an open variant but not yet submitted will be lost.

-That said, for exams and other summative assessments where students may have been negatively impacted by such a change, you are encouraged to consider [giving students credit for issues such as these](regrading.md).
+For exams and other summative assessments where students may have been negatively impacted by such a change, you are encouraged to consider [giving students credit for issues such as these](regrading.md).